 You shouldn’t have to pay for an accident you didn’t cause.
 But, if you don’t have uninsured or underinsured coverage, you may have to.
 Standard liability car insurance covers your expenses if you hit another driver.
 If you’re hit by a driver without insurance, however, things get a little more complicated.
-Uninsured and underinsured motorist coverage come in when the driver at fault does not have sufficient insurance to cover the damages, or if you are injured in a hit-and-run accident.
+Uninsured and underinsured motorist coverage come into play when the driver at fault does not have sufficient insurance to cover the damages, or if you are injured in a hit-and-run accident.

 What’s the Difference Between Uninsured and Underinsured Coverage?

 Uninsured motorist insurance covers you when the driver at fault doesn’t have any liability coverage.
 In the past, the issue of who pays for repairs and medical bills would have been settled in court via a personal injury claim or lawsuit.
 However, most people who can’t pay for car insurance also can’t afford to pay a personal injury settlement.
 For this reason, many states have started to require all drivers to carry uninsured motorist coverage to avoid putting people in debt after a crash.

 Underinsured motorist coverage kicks in when the at-fault driver has insurance, but their plan won’t cover all of the necessary expenses.
 Most basic liability insurance can’t take on the entire cost of a crash, especially with rising health care and auto body repair costs.

 If you were in a crash caused by another driver, the first thing you should do is get the insurance information from the at-fault driver.
 Even if you’re not sure who was at fault, it’s essential that you get this information.